georgejecook/maestro-roku/docs/justification.md

 There are many factors affecting the decision to adopt a technology, such as:

  - Suitability for the project
- - Alignment with resource skillsets
+ - Alignment with resource skill-sets
  - Ease of adoption
  - Support
  - Documentation
  - Maturity
  - Control
- - Traning requirements
+ - Training requirements
  - Back out/Long term maintenance,
  - etc